-- (a) Receives the report "Legislative advice for the incoming Council". - (b) Notes the process for each elected member to declare any personal or financial interests that may at times conflict with their role as an elected member.
+- (a) Receives the report "Legislative Advice for the Te Awanui Māori Ward Councillor". - (b) Notes the process for the Te Awanui Māori Ward Councillor to declare any personal or financial interests that may at times conflict with their role as an elected member.